DrGermanius/Gophermart/SPECIFICATION.md

     }
     ```

-  Поля объекта ответа:
+  The fields of the response object:

-    - `order` — номер заказа;
+    - `order` - order number;
-    - `status` — статус расчёта начисления:
+    - `status` - status of accrual calculation:

-        - `REGISTERED` — заказ зарегистрирован, но не начисление не рассчитано;
+        - `REGISTERED` - the order is registered, but no accrual is not calculated;
-        - `INVALID` — заказ не принят к расчёту, и вознаграждение не будет начислено;
+        - `INVALID` - the order is not accepted for calculation and reward will not be calculated;
-        - `PROCESSING` — расчёт начисления в процессе;
+        - `PROCESSING` - charging is in process;
-        - `PROCESSED` — расчёт начисления окончен;
+        - `PROCESSED` - computation of accrual is finished;

-    - `accrual` — рассчитанные баллы к начислению, при отсутствии начисления — поле отсутствует в ответе.
+    - `accrual` - calculated points to accrual, if there is no accrual - there is no field in the answer.

-- `429` — превышено количество запросов к сервису.
+- `429` - the number of requests to the service is exceeded.

-  Формат ответа:
+  Answer format:

     ```
     429 Too Many Requests HTTP/1.1